 The Most Important Thing You Can Do Today: Call The Right Attorney™

-The Spitz Law Firm, LLC, offers legal representation that is highly qualified to handle any age discrimination suit.
+Spitz, The Employee’s Law Firm, offers legal representation that is highly qualified to handle any age discrimination suit.
 If you feel that your employer may be discriminating against you or someone that you love based on age, then call the right attorney today for a FREE and CONFIDENTIAL initial consultation.
 Call the right attorney.

 Because we know that many clients are not able to afford the costs of litigation upfront, we take on more cases on a contingency fee basis than most firms.
 Contingency fee agreements mean that the client need not pay any fee for legal services unless and until our employment attorneys recover money and/or results on your claim.